A CHRISTIAN MISSION

 There are a few ways you can give:

-100% of what you give goes to the Mission.
-Paypal does not keep a processing fee when you use this service.
-If you would like to make a direct financial donation you can go to PayPal at the link below.
+#1: PayPal Giving Fund:100% of your gift goes to the Mission.
+Paypal does not charge a processing fee when you use this service.
+If you would like to make a direct financial donation, you can go to PayPal using the link below.

 https://www.paypal.com/us/fundraiser/charity/2432315